wso2-attic/asgardeo-auth-angular-sdk/README.md

         })
     ],
     providers: [
-        // Add the interceptor to the providers array {
+        // Add the http interceptor to the providers array {
             provide: HTTP_INTERCEPTORS,
             useClass: AsgardeoAuthInterceptor,